KuaterCraft/aniwatch-scrape/readme.md

 ### Step 3: Setup Your Python Environment

 1.  **Install Python**: If you don't have Python installed, download and install the latest version (Python 3.x) from [python.org](https://www.python.org/downloads/).
 Make sure to check the box "Add Python to PATH" during installation.

+- (Optional Step) **Install a Virtual Environment**: It's a good practice to use a virtual environment for Python projects.
+You can create one using:
+  `bash
+    python -m venv myenv
+    `
+  Activate it with:

+      - On Windows: `myenv\Scripts\activate`
+      - On macOS/Linux: `source myenv/bin/activate`

+      then proceed with the installation of required libraries.

 2.  **Install Required Libraries**: Open your terminal or command prompt and navigate to the directory where you saved `script.py` and your HTML files.
 Then, run the following command to install the necessary libraries:
     ```bash
     pip install requests beautifulsoup4 lxml